KJPowers/grocery-list/README.md

-# phpShoppingList
+# grocery-list
-A PHP shopping list using https://sourceforge.net/projects/grocery-list/ as a starting point.
+An updated version of the shopping list program originally located at https://sourceforge.net/projects/grocery-list/